YunYunFan Garage Kit Guide

 The trick to drilling a precise pin is to first drill a hole in the male part of the tab, and temporarily put a brass pin in it.
 Then mark the end of the pin with masking fluid, and put the male and female piece together.
 This should leave a pin sized masking fluid on the female part.

-I use a regular cordless drill to drill holes, which I set on the table, while holding the piece with my other hand.
-If the hole is off, you can mill sideways with the drill to enlarge the hole. and then fix any misshapen or wrongly drilled holes with putty later.
+Using a cordless drill or a pin vise, slowly drill the hole on the piece while holding it with your other hand.
+If the hole is off, you can mill sideways with the drill to enlarge the hole, and then fix any misshapen or wrongly drilled holes with putty.
 To precisely get the right depth for the hole, mark the drill bit with a masking tape, and don't drill past the masking tape.

-I generally glue the pin on the male side, but you can go either way.
+I prefer to glue the brass pin on the male side, but you can also glue the pin on the female side.

 If you have big pieces and/or need extra stability, you may want to consider using 2 pins side by side.